Shopify/liquid/basics/types.md

 {% endraw %}
 ```

-If you don't check for emptiness first, Liquid may print empty HTML elements to the page:
+If you don't check for emptiness first, Liquid might print empty HTML elements to the page:

 ```html
 <h1></h1>